namgiwoong/Portfolio-of-Challenges/Readme.md

 - Made aside element fixed to the web so it dose not move while .scrolling down

--configured the nav link so UI scrolls to corresponding section.
+- configured the nav link so UI scrolls to corresponding section.

--added margine-left=300px for individual parents elements so it doesn't hide behind aside element.
+- added margine-left=300px for individual parents elements so it doesn't hide behind aside element.

--worked on the hover function so when I hover on the links the color changes.
+- worked on the hover function so when I hover on the links the color changes.

 ## Links